The grant of a mining lease gives the holder the exclusive right to conduct mining operations to sell or dispose of minerals

 Mining returns and royalty payment

-All tenement holders and private mine proprietors are required to submit a return declaring production and pay any associated royalty each six months.
+All tenement holders, proprietors of private mines and district councils are required to submit a mining return each six months declaring production and paying any associated royalty.

 Note: a return must be submitted even if no production has occurred in the six month period.